 All my love.

-- Place the chopped dates, palm sugar, and unsweetened almond milk in a small saucepan and bring to a boil over medium-low heat.
+- Place the chopped dates, coconut sugar, and unsweetened almond milk in a small saucepan and bring to a boil over medium-low heat.
 Remove from heat and whisk in the sea salt and 1 1/2 tablespoons of vegan butter (or ghee).

 - Place the saucepan contents in a high speed blender (be very careful it’s hot) and puree on high until smooth.